CMProductions/platform-screening-tests/techops/README.md

 * Web App

-Write a simple HTTP application in any language that listens to the port 8000.
+Write a simple HTTP application in any language that listens to the port 8000 tcp.
 The application only needs to answer to following request:

 GET /helloworld